 Because of the lack of motorcycle safety features, many motorcycle accident victims suffer severe, lifelong injuries that require years of treatment.
-Fortunately, under Florida law motorcyclists injured by negligent drivers can file a claim against the party responsible for the accident to recover compensation for damages.
+Fortunately, under Florida law, motorcyclists injured by negligent drivers can file a claim against the party responsible for the accident to recover compensation for damages.

 One reason motorcyclists are at such an elevated risk of accidents is that drivers of other vehicles have difficulty seeing them on the roadways due to their small size.
 But all drivers have a responsibility to thoroughly check for other vehicles, including motorcycles, when changing lanes, pulling onto the road, or making any other maneuver.
-“I didn’t see him,” is not an excuse.
+“I didn’t see him” is not an excuse.

 In addition to visibility issues, drivers cause motorcycle accidents by behaving negligently behind the wheel.
 Some common examples of driver negligence include:

-- Texting, eating, and other forms of distracted driving;
+- Texting, eating, and other forms of distracted driving

-- Drunk driving;
+- Drunk driving

-- Violating traffic regulations by disregarding speed limits, failing to yield, or following too closely;
+- Violating traffic regulations by disregarding speed limits, failing to yield, or following too closely

-- Drowsy driving; and
+- Drowsy driving

-- Failure to pay attention.
+- Failure to pay attention

 To file a claim, you must first understand who was at fault for your crash.
-Our attorneys will start out by evaluating the facts of your claim and determining who was to blame for the accident.
+Our attorneys will start by evaluating the facts of your claim and determining who was to blame for the accident.

 - Owed a duty of care to the victim: All drivers owe a duty to other motorists and pedestrians to operate their vehicles safely and in accordance with all traffic laws.